 I hadn’t got very far in trying to discover something about illnesses.
 Then I mentioned that I’d noticed in the 1950 Zodiac there seemed to be numerous early deaths and I wondered if it was possible to find out what the cause of death might be, Alan found some information about those that worked in cable and wireless.
 Unfortunately, this also came to a dead end.

 What I’d like to do is something about Porthcurno.

 There is very little info about the social life in Porthcurno.

 I decide I must search online and at home to find a few snippets.
 I’m waiting for the inspiration to hit me.

-Also was taken to see the object store: a huge room with many shelves full of out of date equipment.
+Also, I was taken to see the object store: a huge room with many shelves full of out-of-date equipment.

 Maybe photos of women as portrayed in the Zodiac magazine over several decades would be a good visual project.

 The session today -December 2, 2019), was in a cold Penlee Coach house.
 Keeping warm by hugging a cup of tea, it amazed me at the progress that some Citizen Curators had made in investigating their project.
 After several sessions thumbing through copies of Zodiac magazines without finding out much about what I was interested in I concluded that I need to define something associated

 with objects and or photographs.
 At the moment this seems like a massive challenge.
 I’ve noticed in the magazines that there are listings of births marriages and deaths that there seem to be many very young deaths with no reason given for these.
 Objects?
 On Wednesday I’ll search for medical equipment in the catalogue.